coderefinery/git-intro/content/level.md

 - Use branches for unfinished/untested ideas.
 - Use branches when you are not sure about a change.
 - Use tags to mark important milestones.
+- If you are unsure what to do with unfinished and not working code, commit it to a branch.

 ### Projects with few persons: you accept things breaking sometimes